Locational Knowledge

 Enquiry: What is life like in a different part of the world, and how does it compare to our lives?
 Place: Non-European Locality Contrast: UK Locality vs Non-European Locality

-Traditional Tales: The Three Billy Goats Gruff Collage and Texture
+Collage and Texture Traditional Tales: The Three Billy Goats Gruff

 Hot and Cold Places: Seasonal and Daily Weather Patterns